 WAW-joustolla sujuvuutta koiran arkiulkoiluihin

-The WAW flex piece is something completely different from what you are used to!
+The WAW bungee piece is something completely different from what you're used to!

-When out and about, both the dog and the handler are exposed to dozens or even hundreds of leash jerks every single day.
-Other jolts are smaller - and the worst ones cause a lot of damage.
-Even small nudges can be very deceptive: Imagine a situation where the owner is walking ahead of the dog and the dog suddenly stops to sniff the ground - perhaps turning back and nudging.
-In this case, the handler's hand and shoulder are suddenly pulled backwards, so tissue or tendon damage can easily occur without much force.
+When outdoors, both the dog and the handler are exposed every single day to tens or even hundreds of leash jerks.
+Some jerks are smaller – and the worst can cause significant damage.
+Even small jerks can be very deceptive: imagine a situation where the owner walks ahead of the dog and the dog suddenly stops to sniff the ground – perhaps turning back and jerking.
+This causes a sudden pull backward on the handler's hand and shoulder, which can easily cause tissue or tendon injury without much force.

-Repeated, over the years, tens of thousands of small jerks are proven to cause micro-injuries to the dog's neck, not to mention the damage caused by larger jerks.
-In particular, the soft tissue structures in the development phase of puppies are often unnecessarily hard during learning to use a leash.
-If you could reduce the amount of damage done, surely you would?
+Repeatedly, over the years, tens of thousands of small tugs have been proven to cause micro-injuries to the dog's cervical spine, not to mention the damage caused by bigger lunges.
+Especially the soft tissue structures of puppies in their developmental phase often endure unnecessary strain during leash training.
+If you could reduce the occurrence of injuries, surely you would?

-WAW is a flexible piece designed and manufactured in Italy, which significantly dampens jerks, and which can be connected to any normal harness.
-WAW is made of a sturdy plastic alloy that will withstand both time and wear.
-WAWes are available in different sizes, so it is suitable for all dogs from a couple of kilos to giant breeds.
+WAW is a bungee piece designed and manufactured in Italy that significantly dampens tugs and can be attached to any normal leash.
+WAW is made of a sturdy plastic compound that withstands both time and wear.
+WAWs are available in different sizes, so it suits all dogs from a couple of kilos to giant breeds.

-How does WAW differ from traditional rubber band elastic?
+How does WAW differ from traditional elastic band bungee?

-Many dog owners have tested an elastic piece or strap made of a traditional rubber band in everyday use, and many have also forgotten one in the back of the closet, because going out with the dog has become an uncontrollable "yo-yo".
-The dog has been able to stretch, e.g. near other dogs and on the side of the bike path.
-With a piece of rubber band that is longer elastic (and looser than WAW) it is difficult to understand how far the dog can advance.
-In addition, with an elastic rubber band, the dog can stretch it to its full extent, after which the dog's neck is hit by a jerk back when the rubber band returns.
-Even one dog owner said that he sometimes had to dodge his own dog, which after brisker spurts flew back to the walker's feet due to the force of the rubber band's recovery movement.
+Many dog owners have tested traditional bungee pieces or bungee leashes made from elastic bands in everyday use, and many have also forgotten them in the back of a closet because walking the dog has become uncontrollable “yo-yoing.”
+The dog has been able to stretch out, for example, towards other dogs and onto the bike path.
+With a longer stretch (and looser than WAW) elastic band piece, it is difficult to gauge how far the dog can advance.
+Also, with a springy elastic band, the dog can stretch it to its full length, after which the dog’s neck experiences a snap back when the elastic band returns.
+One dog owner even said they sometimes had to dodge their own dog, which after brisk sprints flew back into the walker's legs due to the elastic band's return movement.

-Many who have tested the traditional elastic piece also state that the dog pulls more with the elastic.
-This feeling is often due to the fact that the dog is able to pull the loose electric rubber band to its full extent and if he wants to also keep it there, so in the end it is the handler who has to use force to brake the recovery phase of the rubber band.
-This easily creates the feeling that the dog pulls more strongly.
+Many who have tested traditional bungee pieces also note that the dog pulls more with the bungee.
+This feeling often comes from the fact that the dog can indeed pull a somewhat loose elastic band to its full length and, if desired, keep it there, so in the end it is the handler who has to use force to slow down the elastic band's return phase.
+This easily creates the feeling that the dog is pulling harder.

-So how does WAW differ from rubber band elastic?
-WAW is made of a flexible plastic alloy: its elasticity is clearly stiffer than rubber band elastics and the elastic distance is shorter, which means that the same stretching and rebound does not occur.
-Control over the dog remains the same as with an inflexible leash .
-WAW's short snappy spring still absorbs most of the jerking force.
-WAW is at its best when it comes to dampening sudden stops and strong jolts.
+So how does WAW differ from elastic band bungee?
+WAW is made of a flexible plastic compound: its bungee is clearly stiffer than elastic band bungees and the stretch distance is shorter, so there is no similar stretching and snapping back.
+Control over the dog remains the same as with a non-elastic leash.
+WAW's short, firm bungee still absorbs most of the tug force.
+WAW is at its best in damping sudden stops and strong tugs.

-• WAW has a progressive (= gradual) spring, which guarantees damping that gets stronger with the pull.
-When the dog jerks, WAW slowly stretches the rubber band and when the pull ends, it slowly returns to its shape.
+• WAW has a progressive (= gradual) bungee that ensures damping that strengthens with the pull.
+When the dog tugs, WAW stretches the elastic band slowly and returns slowly to its shape when the pull ends.

-• WAW's plastic alloy material does not lose its elasticity when used like rubber bands.
-So it's a sustainable choice!
+• WAW's plastic compound material does not lose its elasticity in use like rubber bands do.
+So it is a durable choice!

 • WAW does not absorb water, so it is light even when wet.

-• WAW's "genius" can be seen in the fact that practically no attention is paid to its operation.
-You can clearly see the difference if you leave WAWin off for a while after using it: the jerks feel really unpleasant both for you and for the dog.
+• You notice WAW's "brilliance" from the fact that you practically don't pay attention to its function.
+The difference is clear if you leave WAW out after a moment of use: the jerks feel really unpleasant both for yourself and the dog.

-If a rubber band were to be used for the same sturdiness, the product would probably become very heavy, and gradual flexibility would not be possible.
+If you tried to achieve the same firmness with a rubber band, the product would probably become very heavy, and gradual bungee could not be realized.

-How do the WAW Basic and WAW Sport models differ from each other?
+How do the WAW Basic and WAW Sport models differ?

-WAW's development work has involved several top Italian sled dog sports.
-The Basic and Sport models differ only in terms of locking/unlocking, the operation is completely the same.
-In sled sports competitions (canicrossning, dog cycling, etc.), the cloth must not have metal parts on the athlete's end, so the Sport model is made without a lock.
-In addition to the Basic model, the Sport model is also perfect for everyday life.
+Several top Italian sled dog sports athletes have been involved in the development of WAW.
+The Basic and Sport models differ only in the presence or absence of a lock; the function is exactly the same.
+In sled dog sports competitions (canicross, bikejoring, etc.), the line must not have metal parts on the athlete's end, so the Sport model is made lockless.
+In addition to the Basic model, the Sport model is also great for everyday use.

-The WAW Sport model has been used, for example, by Igor Tracz, the multiple World Championship winner in sledding, whose comments you can see here from the video .
-Competitors who use WAW Sport state that the feeling for the dog's movements is more accurate, and traditional rubber bands "eat" that feeling.
-With WAW e.g. cornering at high speed is more accurate.
-The lightness is also on the mind of many: you can connect a really light string to the WAW.
+The WAW Sport model has been used, for example, by multiple-time sled dog sports world champion Igor Tracz, whose comments can be seen here video.
+Competitors using WAW Sport say that the feel of the dog's movements is more precise, and traditional rubber bands "eat" that feel.
+With WAW, for example, cornering at high speed is more precise.
+Many also appreciate the lightness: you can combine WAW with a very light rope.

-WAW is also a guy who uses flex, both in everyday life and when hiking
+WAW is also a friend for those using flexi, both in everyday life and when hiking

-The risk of serious whiplash injuries increases as the length of the leash increases.
-With a reel leash, or a long leash, the dog can accelerate to a high speed, e.g. when seeing a hare, before the handler has time to react.
-When the length of the belt ends, the jerk is often very strong.
-WAW is therefore an excellent addition to even longer leashes.
+The risk of serious jerk injuries increases as the leash length increases.
+With a retractable leash or a long trailing line, the dog can accelerate to a high speed, for example when seeing a hare, before the handler can react.
+When the leash length runs out, the jerk is often very strong.
+WAW is therefore an excellent addition even to longer leashes.

-When hiking with a dog and especially when moving with e.g. hiking skis, a convenient combination is a Canicross belt (e.g. Non-stop Loype Belt ), flexi and WAW.
-We recommend this combination especially when the dog needs to be on a leash, but you need more distance between you than a normal flexible leash allows.
+When hiking with a dog, and especially when moving with, for example, touring skis, a handy combination is a canicross belt (e.g. Non-stop Loype Belt Pro), flexi, and WAW.
+We especially recommend this combination when the dog must be leashed, but you need more distance between you than a normal bungee Pull line allows.

 • WAW is suitable for dogs of all sizes (sizes XXS-XXL)